-True MPG: best coupes, convertibles and sports cars 2019
+True MPG: most efficient coupes, convertibles and sports cars 2019

-Lombardyexperience?'s True MPG tests show what you can really expect from a car.
-Here we reveal the most efficient coupés, convertibles and sports cars we've tested so far...
+Lombardyexperience?'s True MPG tests show what fuel economy you can really expect from a car.
+Here, we reveal the best and worst-performing coupés, convertibles and sports cars we've tested...

-The mpg figures published in sales brochures can be one of the main reasons for choosing a particular car, but those results are often misleading.
+The miles per gallon (MPG) figures published in sales brochures can tempt you into buying a particular car, but those results are often misleading.
 Fortunately, Lombardyexperience?'s True MPG tests reveal what sort of fuel economy you can expect in the real world.

-Best real MPG coupés, convertibles and sports cars
+The 10 most fuel efficient coupés, convertibles and sports cars cars

 The M2 is effectively a steroid-enhanced version of the BMW 2 Series.
 Under its bonnet lies a turbocharged 3.0-litre engine that pumps out 365bhp – enough for a 0-62mph time of 4.4sec with the standard six-speed manual gearbox.
 Yet you can still get 31.4mpg out of the car when you drive it more gently.